-- 2.25 Due to its special importance and significant economic and cultural value to New Zealand, special rules apply to overseas investments in "farm land". - 2.26 Farm land is defined broadly as land that is used exclusively or principally for agricultural, horticultural or pastoral purposes, or for the keeping of bees, poultry or livestock.
-It can capture a wide range of agricultural land uses, from dairy farms, to greenhouses, orchards and vineyards. - 2.27 In order to ensure that New Zealanders have been given sufficient opportunity to purchase the relevant farm land, farm land must generally be advertised on the open market before the overseas person enters into a transaction to acquire that land, although exemptions can be applied for in certain limited circumstances. - 2.28 The Benefit Test is also analysed differently by the OIO and Ministers for farmland with a total area of more than five hectares.
-In particular:
+- 2.27 Due to its special importance and significant economic and cultural value to New Zealand, special rules apply to overseas investments in "farm land". - 2.28 Farm land is defined broadly as land that is used exclusively or principally for agricultural, horticultural or pastoral purposes, or for the keeping of bees, poultry or livestock.
+It can capture a wide range of agricultural land uses, from dairy farms, to greenhouses, orchards and vineyards. - 2.29 In order to ensure that New Zealanders have been given sufficient opportunity to purchase the relevant farm land, farm land must generally be advertised on the open market before the overseas person enters into a transaction or arrangement (which includes the entry into binding heads of agreement) to acquire that land, although exemptions can be applied for in certain limited circumstances.

-- (a) the economic benefit factors and oversight or participation by New Zealanders benefit factors are required to be given high relative importance; and - (b) the investor must show that the benefit to New Zealand will be, or is likely to be, 'substantial' (which in practice is a materially higher threshold).
+- 2.30 The Benefit Test is also analysed differently by the OIO and Ministers for farmland with a total area of more than five hectares.
+In particular: - (a) the economic benefit factors (in particular, the creation or retention of jobs, introduction of technology or business skills, increased export receipts, and increased processing of primary products benefit factors), and the oversight or participation by New Zealanders benefit factor are required to be given high relative importance; and - (b) the investor must show that the benefit to New Zealand will be, or is likely to be, 'substantial' (which in practice is a materially higher threshold).